rsa17826/vex-plus-plus/readme.md

   - ### local levels

     - **smallLevelDisplaysInLocalLevelList**: makes the level displays for local levels smaller
+    - **amountOfLevelsToLoadAtTheSameTimeOnMainMenu**: the amound of levels to load data for each frame when on the menu
+    - **showLevelCompletionInfoOnMainMenu**: shows some info about if the levels are completed and how completed they are on the menu
   - ### level creation

     - **defaultCreatorName**: the default name for the prompt when creating a new level